 Za Rei (Seated Bow)

-When performing Za Rei it is critical that the right hand be the last hand extended and the first hand retracted.
+When performing Za Rei the right hand must be the last hand extended and the first hand retracted.
 This has an extremely practical purpose related to the use of the Katana.
 For related reasons, the bow is generally relatively quick and not an extended or protracted bow (though there may be some situations where an extended bow is appropriate).
 Simply bow for a few seconds and then proceed.

 Za Rei is used extensively to show respect to a training partner when beginning an exercise from Seiza, during Iaido (Katana) training, and during belt presentation ceremonies.
 Students who acquire the Yellow Belt ranking will be expected to perform Za Rei during their first belt presentation ceremony.

 Another element of etiquette is how one passes another in the Dojo.
 When passing another person it is customary to pass them to their right side.
 If they are facing you, then you will pass with your right side toward their right side.
 If they are facing away then you will pass their right side with your left side nearest the person.

 At times when you cannot pass the person on the right (for example, if they are near a wall or if two people are talking and facing one another – you will pass one of them on his or her left side) then you should excuse yourself as you go by.
 This is usually accomplished by extending your open right hand forward at waist level and bowing slightly as you proceed.
 You may wish to say “Sumimasen,” “Pardon me,” or if you have interrupted those involved, “Shitsurei shimasu.”
 In many cases when you are casually passing by you need not say anything.